Aelto/tw3-cahirp/README.md

 A mod can be composed of as many recipes as needed.
-In practice a recipe is a text file written in [`modExample/cahirp`](/fake-game/mods/modExample/) where `modExample` is the arbitrary name given to the example mod.
-Each recipe contains one more directives that will be executed by the pre-processor to emit code in either:
+In practice a recipe is a text file written in [`modExample/cahirp`](/fake-game/mods/modExample/) (where `modExample` is the arbitrary name given to the example mod).
+Each recipe contains one or more directives that will be executed by the pre-processor in order to emit code in a `mod00000_Cahirp` mod.

+The cahirp mod is like the MergedFiles mod, a combination of multiple mods the game will load before any other mod (MergedFiles included).

+While building the cahirpmod and while generating code, the pre-processor can use the code from either:
 - the existing file in `mod00000_Cahirp`
 - the existing file in `mod0000_MergedFiles`
 - the existing file in `content0/scripts`
 in this order of importance.
+If a recipe requires a file that is not found in `MergedFiles` then it will use the current `content0` scripts as the base.
+But then for any other recipe needing this file they will instead use the previously extracted one in order to accumulate the generated code.

-The pre-processor and code generation is idempotent as first action is the deletion of any existing `mod00000_Cahirp` folder to ensure that runs of the pre-processor, if given similar inputs (content0 & MergedFiles & recipes), yields the exact same `mod00000_Cahirp` folder.
+The pre-processor and code generation is idempotent as the first action is the deletion of any existing `mod00000_Cahirp` folder to ensure that successive runs, if given similar inputs (content0 & MergedFiles & recipes), yields the exact same `mod00000_Cahirp` folder.